Hope Skillman Schary: Women's rights movement and retirement

 Following her retirement from Skillmill in the 1960s, Schary turned her focus to women's rights and led several organizations dedicated to the advancement of women.
-She had been president of Fashion Group, Inc., a fashion industry association for women, from 1958 to 1960.
-She also served on that organization's advisory council.
+She was president of Fashion Group, Inc., a fashion industry association for women, from 1958 to 1960 and served on its advisory council.
 She was president of the National Council of Women of the United States from 1970 to 1972.
 She served a second term as the council's president from 1976 to 1978.
 She represented the council on commissions in Washington D.C. and served as the organization's representative to the International Council of Women.
 She was also a vice president of the International Council of Women.

 Schary was a boardmember of the Coalition of National Volunteer Organizations and the National Center for Voluntary Action.
 She had membership with the Inner Circle in New York City and the Cosmopolitan Club.